 *Tip* Try doing a mock assembly of your cheese board the night before so you can see if you need to add anything extra or cut back on anything.

-*Tip* Cut this ahead of time into servings so everyone gets a piece.
+*Tip* Cut the casserole or frittata ahead of time into servings so everyone gets a piece.

 Breakfast Hash